 The Major Jacob Gray Chapter, NSDAR, was formed on February 1, 1980, by Charlotte Strong Huntley after she determined that several eligible women were interested in DAR membership.
 Sponsored by the Prudence Hall Chapter, NSDAR, in North Little Rock, Arkansas, Charlotte and thirteen organizing members began a new chapter in Jacksonville, Arkansas.
 Charlotte would serve as the organizing regent and maintain the position until 1983.
-Unfortunately all photos, newspaper articles, programs, and the scrapbook from the first year have been lost.

 Mary McMahan Coleman / Lorene Harrison Dupree

 Charlotte Strong Huntley / Mary Allice Williams Jones

 The Major Jacob Gray Chapter of the National Society Daughters of the American Revolution of Jacksonville was represented at the 90th Continental Congress in Wash, D.C by Mrs. Russell Huntley, Regent and Mrs., John Smith, Librarian and Mrs. Richard Denny Shelby, President General of the N.S.D.A.R., presiding.
 The week was highlighted by L. Bruce Laingen, former Iranian hostage and Charge De Affairs of the Iranian Embassy, speaking on Saturday afternoon and by Dr. Norman Vincent Peale speaking at the Banquet on Monday night.
 Mrs. J. Harold Stevenson of Jonesboro was elected as a Vice President General.

 Excerpt from Daily News, Monday October 19, 1981